dagraham/etm-dgraham/README.md

 Used in search and index views.

 - Finished tasks: the datetime given in `@f`.
+- Finished jobs: the datetime given in `&f`.
 - Inbox entries: the current date.
 - Records and unfinished tasks without an `@s` entry: *None*
 - Other items with `@s` entries:
     - Non-repeating events, unfinished tasks and records: the datetime given in `@s`.
+    - Unfinished jobs: the datetime given in `&s`.
     - Repeating events: the datetime of the first instance falling on or after the current date or, if none, the datetime of the last instance.
     - Repeating unfinished tasks with `@o r` (restart) or `@o k` (keep - the default): the datetime given in `@s`.
 This datetime is automatically updated when an instance is completed to the due datetime of the next instance.
     - Repeating unfinished tasks with `@o s` (skip): the datetime of the first instance falling on or after the current date.